The Creative Director

-Michael Enfield was born in the Nation's Capital, and raised in Chevy Chase, Maryland.
+Michael Enfield was born in the Nation's Capital, and grew up in Chevy Chase, Maryland.
 The story goes that he was drawing before he was walking.
 At four months old he was wearing a beret.
 He painted murals at Parkside Elementary School and drew funnies for Leland Junior High School.
 He attended Bethesda-Chevy Chase High School where his artistic flare was recognized by his art teacher, Easu Motovitch, who was himself was an accomplished painter.
 Motovitch, enthusiastically referred him to College.

-He attended Pratt in Brooklyn, NY.
-Although painting and drawing were his initial interests, his professors persuaded him to pursue more marketable disciplines, specially in light of the exuberant, emerging commercial art market in New York City.
+He attended Pratt in Brooklyn, New York.
+Although painting and drawing were his initial interests, his professors persuaded him to pursue more marketable disciplines, specially in light of the exuberant, emerging commercial art market in The City.
 He majored in Advertising Design & Visual Communications and minored in three areas of undergraduate work: journalism, photography and film-making.
 He excelled in 35mm, black & white photography—how it could be used to illustrate advertising and editorial artwork.
 He studied alongside many notable artists, among whom were, David Croland, David Palladini, Ted Shaine and Robert Mapplethorpe .
 In 1968, he received a BFA undergraduate degree from Pratt Institute's School of Art.

-His pay was poor at best; and, soon he initiated a new job search with the help of the a former Pratt placement counselor and future, internationally renown, talent agent, Rita Sue Siegel.
+Enfield went on to study art history and painting in Nice, France at the Academe De Ete and completed post graduate studies at George Washington University, Washington, D.C. in Secondary School Art Education.His first job out of school was as an assistant photographer at 5th Avenue’s, Steinbicker Houghten Studios.
+He set up back drops and lights, processed rolls of film and styled settings for upcoming takes.
+One of Houghton's clients for whom he regularly helped out was Cosmopolitan Magazine.His pay was poor at best; and, soon he initiated a new job search with the help of the a former Pratt placement counselor and future, internationally renown, talent agent, Rita Sue Siegel.
 With perseverance and a lot of luck, he landed an assistant art directorship at Young & Rubicam Advertising on Madison Avenue.
-Y&R was the largest ad agency in the world at the time.
+Y R was the largest ad agency in the world at the time.
 He assisted on a variety of accounts, a few of which were—Travelers, Gulf Western and Bristol Meyers.
 He developed an appreciation and special understanding of the emerging ad business.
 In the Agency scene of the 70’s, creativity was king and commercial artists like Peter Max, Art Kane and Andy Warhol, were heroes like Rock Stars that could make millions of dollars.
 Becoming a great artist and a living legend was a real possibility for many in those days... not in the summer of '71.
 He moved from his Greenwich Village apartment back home to the Washington, D.C., area.
 He had been recruited for induction into The Vietnam War.
 After reporting, however, he was never ordered to report for duty.

 Briefly, Enfield worked as the Creative Director for the former, Earle Palmer Brown Advertising in Washington, D.C.; but he found the pressures imposed upon him by volume-driven, supervisory sales representatives to be creatively stifling.

 With the downtown retail boom of the late 80’s and the emergence of trendy new shops like Georgetown Leather Design, *the late but not least"—Door Store* and Britches Of Georgetown to name a few, he won over a multitude of new patrons.
 By cleverly depicting their merchandise in clever scenarios he dramatized its relevance to their target markets.
 His models were ordinary people whom he came across in everyday life.
 With a natural ability to draw, he relentlessly directed; though.
 They appear in his pictures to be so naturally postured that one would think that he had just happened by with his camera and by some lucky chance caught them in an act of genuine product appreciation.
 His refreshing approach to promotional photography was wonderfully exhibited in a series of print ads commissioned by Ritz Camera and published in the Washingtonian Magazine.
-Many hotels and restaurants too, benefited from his professional finesse: The Vista International, The Clarion (now, Best Western),/various Holiday Inns, Bread & Chocolate, Inc., Chadwick’s Restaurants, Kramer Books and many more.
+An abundance of hotels and restaurants too, have benefited from his professional finesse: The Vista International, The Clarion (now, Best Western),/various Holiday Inns, Bread & Chocolate, Inc., Chadwick’s Restaurants, Kramer Book and many more.

 The explosive real estate market thereafter opened new doors of opportunity for Enfield Grafik Design & Production.
 Enfield photographed and, with equally as effective creative assistance, wrote and designed a variety of promotional pieces for many notable builders and developers of the time.
 Southern Management commissioned the firm to promote their newly renovated planned community, Summit Hills, in Silver Spring, Maryland.
 EGD&P produced 100,000 brochures for the retail shops in the towering, historical Pavilion at The Old Post Office in Washington, D.C.Sigal Construction*.
 Carr America retained Enfield to portray and promote the unique significance of their projects.